lsst-sitcom/spot_motion_monitor/docs/usage.rst

 *Flux*, *Maximum* and *Centroid* widgets display information.
 When acquiring in ROI mode, all widgets are reset until the first buffer fills.
 Once that happens, the *Updated* widget shows the local time when the information was written to all the widgets.
 The *Accumulation Period* widget is filled based on the size of the current buffer and the current frame rate of the camera (:math:`T_{Acq} = L\,/ FPS`).
 The *Flux* widget displays the mean of all the fluxes stored in the buffer.
 The *Maximum* widget shows the mean of the maximum values stored in the buffer.
 The *x* and *y* *Centroid* widgets show the mean of the x and y centroid values respectively.
 The *RMS* widget shows the standard deviation of the x and y centroid values in the buffer times the pixel scale for the optical system.

 The *Save Buffer Data* checkbox in the *Data Information* section can be used to write out the current buffer being displayed by the widgets.
 When this option is checked and a buffer is filled and calculated, two HDF5 files are written to the execution directory.
 One file, called ``smm_centroid_YYYYMMDD_HHMMSS.h5``, writes the *x* and *y* centroid component arrays and the other, called ``smm_psd_YYYYMMDD_HHMMSS.h5``, writes out the currently calculated 1D *x* and *y* power spectrum distributions (see PSD_).
-The time tag is the current UTC time at file creation.
-The contents for each file are wrapped into a ``pandas.DataFrame`` and placed as an entry in the file indexed by the UTC time of the data insertion: ``DT_YYYYMMDD_HHMMSS``.
+The time tag is the current timezone aware (default is UTC) time at file creation.
+The contents for each file are wrapped into a ``pandas.DataFrame`` and placed as an entry in the file indexed by the timezone aware time of the data insertion: ``DT_YYYYMMDD_HHMMSS``.
 More contents are stored in separate time coded entries within the corresponding files.
-The centroid file also contains an entry for the current camera frame rate.
+The centroid file also contains an entry for the current camera and general information from the program.

 As soon as the first centroid is calculated in ROI mode, the *1D Centroid* plots begin to update.
 They plot the pixel position of the frame calculated centroid in both the x and y directions.
 The plots fill to the right until the buffer is filled.
 Once that occurs, a new centroid value is plotted on the right while the oldest one on the left is removed.
 The plot now becomes a rolling buffer.